 Management as a Process

 Management is a process embarked upon with the sole aim of achieving a purpose.
-That purpose could be to increase the client base of the firm, develop the knowledge, skills and capacity of employees, or to achieve a specific sales target.
+That purpose could be to increase the client base of the firm, develop the knowledge, skills, and capacity of employees, or to achieve a specific sales target.

 Managers placed at the helm of affairs in an organization need to follow due process to set goals and come up with plans on how to achieve results.
-And both the planning and execution phases involve due processes which the manager must abide by, strictly.
+And both the planning and execution phases involve due processes that the manager must abide by, strictly.

 Management as a process also involves interrelated activities by which the administration within an organization develops and controls the resources of the organization to achieve targeted results.

-- Management and the Social Process – It is appropriate to say management is a social process because it does not only involve the control and use of financial resources alone.
+It is appropriate to say management is a social process because it does not only involve the control and use of financial resources alone.
 Human resources are also relevant for an organization to achieve its targeted goals.
 Therefore, the wellbeing and state of mind of the people or employees within the organization is of utmost importance too.
 And, as a result, management being a social process seeks to develop a comfortable work environment that promotes healthy relationships amongst the employees within the firm.

-- Management and the Integrating Process – Management also involves the integrating process whereby human resources work together in harmony to achieve the firm’s objective.
+Management also involves the integrating process whereby human resources work together in harmony to achieve the firm’s objective.
 It also deals with the integration of both human and financial resources and also making sure that both factors are put to good use so the firm can achieve the targeted goal.

-- Management and the Never Ending Process – Management is a process that will never end as long as the organization remains.
+Management is a process that will never end as long as the organization remains.
 There will always be projects, goals, and challenges managers would push themselves to solve at some point in time.
 So, it’s a continuous process that will never come to an end.

 But when management is faulty, it is likely going to reflect in other aspects of the company.
 In this post, we will take a broad look at management as a process, discipline and science to have a better understanding of the concept.